David Garrard (property developer): Honours

 Garrard was knighted in the 2003 New Year Honours.

 Charitable activities

-Garrard is a patron of children's charity Lifeline 4 Kids, is a trustee of the Police Foundation, and has been a director of the Princes Trust Business Division.
+Garrard was a patron of children's charity Lifeline 4 Kids, was a trustee of the Police Foundation, and a director of the Princes Trust Business Division.

 Garrard donated £2.4 million to the Bexley Business Academy (now known as the Harris Garrard Academy), a first- and second-level school, and chaired its governing body.
 The Business Academy Bexley was renamed the Harris Garrard Academy when it was taken over by the Harris Federation in 2017, to reflect the support Garrard had put into the academy.